 Attorneys must be licensed by a state court or state bar after having earned a law degree and passed the bar exam.
 Not only are attorneys a registered tax return preparer, they also can prepare a legal defense for a client involved in a tax-related court case, even for taxes they did not prepare.

-Our Attorney can help you with estate planning and assist you with a host of strategies to maximize your tax benefits.
+Michael G. Kelly, Attorney At Law can help you with estate planning and assist you with a host of strategies to maximize your tax benefits.
 By gaining this understanding of your goals and objectives, we can work with you to design tax planning strategies geared to help you achieve your short- and long-term goals.

 To schedule a free phone consultation call Michael G. Kelly, at Kelly Law and Tax at 623-628-1110